Ramona Mănescu: Political career

 She is a Member of the European Parliament (2007–present).
 Between 2007 and 2014 she was part of the ALDE group in the European Parliament, where she also held the position of vice-president (11 November 2012 - June 2014) of the ALDE Party (Alliance of Liberals and Democrats for Europe Party).
 As a member of this group she is a coordinator in the Regional Development Committee and a member in the Committee on Employment and Social Affairs.

 At the European Parliamentary elections from June 2014, Mănescu renewed her mandate within European Parliament, where she became a member of the European People's Party (European Parliament group).

 In July 2017, Mănescu resigned from the PNL.

+Mănescu is Romania's first female Foreign Minister in Romania's post-democratic era and is the second Romanian female Foreign Minister after Ana Pauker.

 Activity in the European Parliament

 Mănescu aims to promote the real priorities of Romania in the European Parliament, through a constant "lobbying" activity set to protect the rights of Romanian citizens and their interests.
 In addition to that, the Liberal MEP supports the improvement of the image that Romania has at European level by carrying out an efficient work within the framework of the European legislature.
 As an MEP, she can address questions to the European Commission and make interpellations in order to request information regarding the way in which legislation is being enforced in the EU Member States or the way in which the Commission envisions solving a particular issue.

 The Regional Development Committee, where Mănescu is a coordinator from the ALDE group, is competent on matters regarding the regional and cohesion policy, in particular: the European Regional Development Fund, the Cohesion Fund and all the other regional policy instruments of the Union; assessing the impact of other Union policies on economic and social cohesion; the coordination of the structural instruments of the Union; the outermost regions and the islands, as well as regarding trans-frontier and interregional cooperation; relations with the Committee of the Regions, interregional cooperation organisations, local and regional authorities.

 As a member in the Culture and Education Committee, Mănescu decides on matters relating to the cultural aspects of the European Union, such as: improving the knowledge and dissemination of culture; the protection and promotion of cultural and linguistic diversity; the conservation and safeguarding of cultural heritage, cultural exchanges and artistic creation; the education policy of the European Union, including the higher education area in Europe and the promotion of the system of European schools and lifelong learning; audiovisual policy, as well as cultural and educational aspects of the information society; youth policy and the development of a sports and leisure policy; information and media policy; cooperation with third countries in the areas of culture and education and relations with the relevant international organisations and institutions.

 As a coordinator of programmes in the field of youth, Mănescu has contributed to the organisation of a number of events, among which: